General

 Your chosen training organisation may also require you to hold a Medical Certificate before you start flight training.

-Medical Certificates can be issued with some limitations or restrictions where applicants do not meet the minimum standards these can be explained in more detail by the AME.
+Medical Certificates can be issued with some limitations or restrictions where applicants do not meet the minimum standards, these can be explained in more detail by the AME.

-Information about applying for a UK Part-Med Class 1 and 2 Medical Certificates can be found on our apply for a medical certificate page.
+Information about applying for a UK Part-Med Class 1 and 2 Medical Certificate can be found on our apply for a medical certificate page.
 It is issued by an AME.
 Find one near you using our Search for an AME service.

 UK Part-Med LAPL Medical Certificates

-If you are undergoing training for UK Part-FCL LAPL prior to your first solo flight you are required to hold an appropriate Medical Certificate.
-It is therefore, a good idea to obtain the necessary Medical Certificate for the licence you intended to hold or aspire to hold before you spend lots of money on your flight training.
+If you are undergoing training for a UK Part-FCL LAPL prior to your first solo flight you are required to hold an appropriate Medical Certificate.
+It is therefore, a good idea to obtain the necessary Medical Certificate for the licence you intend to hold or aspire to hold before you spend lots of money on your flight training.

 Your chosen training organisation may also require you to hold a Medical Certificate before you start flight training.

-For a UK Part-FCL LAPL, the minimum is a UK Part-Med LAPL Medical Certificate can be obtained following a medical assessment conducted either by your GP or an AME.
+For a UK Part-FCL LAPL, the minimum is a UK Part-Med LAPL Medical Certificate which can be obtained following a medical assessment conducted either by your GP or an AME.

-For a UK Part-SFCL SPL and UK Part-BFCL BPL the minimum is a UK Part-Med LAPL Medical Certificate can be obtained following a medical assessment conducted either by your GP or an AME.
+For a UK Part-SFCL SPL and UK Part-BFCL BPL the minimum is a UK Part-Med LAPL Medical Certificate which can be obtained following a medical assessment conducted either by your GP or an AME.

 A UK Part-FCL LAPL, SPL and BPL with valid UK Part-Med LAPL Medical Certificate would allow you to fly a UK (G) registered aircraft, for example Grob 103 sailplane, Grob 109 TMG or Cameron Balloons.